Become a school governor

 • Supporting children and young people in your community.

-Check out Naeem Younis’ school governor story on Facebook about why he became a school governor and what the role involves.
+Emily Bishop’s school governor story on Around Ealing Extra about why she became a school governor and what the role involves.

 I’m interested, what next?